-- (1) The insurer must select the category one of the following categories of vocational assistance prior to referral to a vocational assistance provider: before referring a worker to a vocational assistance provider: The insurer must notify the worker and document the reason for its decision. - (2) The insurer must select one of the following categories of vocational assistance: - (a) Direct employment services, if the worker has the necessary transferable skills to obtain suitable new employment. - (b) Training, if the worker needs training in order to return to employment which pays a wage significantly closer to 100 percent of the adjusted weekly wage.
-"Significantly closer" may vary depending on several factors, including, but not limited to, the worker's wage at injury, adaptability, skills, geographic location, limitations and the potential for the worker's income to increase with time as the result of training.

-(2) The insurer must notify the worker of the category selection and the reason for the selection.

-- (3) The insurer must reconsider the category of vocational assistance within 30 days of the insurer's knowledge of a change in circumstances including, but not limited to, the following: - (a) A change in the worker's permanent limitations; - (b) A change in the labor market; or - (c) The category of vocational assistance proves to be inappropriate.

-(4) The insurer must notify the worker immediately if the reconsideration in section (3) results in a change in the vocational assistance category.
+- (1) The insurer must select one of the following categories of vocational assistance before referring a worker to a vocational assistance provider: - (a) Direct employment services, if the worker has the necessary transferable skills to obtain suitable new employment. - (b) Training, if the worker needs training in order to return to employment which pays a wage significantly closer to 100 percent of the adjusted weekly wage.
+"Significantly closer" may vary depending on several factors, including, but not limited to, the worker's wage at injury, adaptability, skills, geographic location, limitations and the potential for the worker's income to increase with time as the result of training. - (2) The insurer must notify the worker of the category selection and the reason for the selection. - (3) The insurer must reconsider the category of vocational assistance within 30 days of the insurer's knowledge of a change in circumstances including, but not limited to: - (a) A change in the worker's permanent limitations; - (b) A change in the labor market; or - (c) The category of vocational assistance proves to be inappropriate. - (4) The insurer must notify the worker immediately if the reconsideration in section (3) results in a change in the vocational assistance category.

 Stat.
+Impltd.: ORS 656.340(7)

-Auth.: ORS656.340(9), 656.726(4) Stat.
-Impltd.: ORS656.340(7) Hist: Amended 11/1/07 as WCD Admin.
+Hist: Amended 11/1/07 as WCD Admin.
 Order 07-067, eff.
 12/1/07 Amended 9/15/10 as WCD Admin.
 Order 10-056, eff.
 11/15/10